microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-00.md

-# Challenge 00 - <Title of Challenge> - Coach's Guide
+# Challenge 00 - Prerequisites - Ready, Set, GO! - Coach's Guide

 **[Home](./README.md)** - [Next Solution >](./Solution-01.md)

 ## Notes & Guidance

+** Make sure the students are able to get a Red Hat Pull Secret ahead of the hack.
+** Make sure the students are able to increase the quota to be able to use a minimum of 40 cores to create and run an ARO cluster

 This is the only section you need to include.